tgvaughan/feast/README.md

 classes but don't want to add a full package dependency.
 These archives have the form `*-jarsOnly.zip` and are also found at https://github.com/tgvaughan/feast/releases.

-Alternatively, you can install directly from within BEAUti by adding the following URL `http://tgvaughan.github.io/feast/package.xml` to the list of package repositories and selecting feast from the package list.

 Building from source